OmniLayer/omniwallet/design/feesandchange.md

 Since MasterProtocol transactions are a collection of Bitcoin outputs they have a BTC fee associated with them.
 Every output in a Bitcoin transaction must be above the dust level (.00005460BTC) in order for it to be considered a valid output.
 MasterProtocol transactions generally have at least 4 outputs.
-So the bare minimium fee for most transactions is (4*.00005460)+.0001 ~= .00032BTC This value could increase as MasterProtocol features are added and implimented.
+So the bare minimium fee for most transactions is 4 times the dust level plus the miners fee: (4*.00005460)+.0001 ~= .00032BTC.
+This value could increase as MasterProtocol features are added and implimented.
 It is recommended that you generally have ~.001BTC in the sending address when performing a MasterProtocol transaction.

 ##Change